matthewjburton/comfort-airlines/documents/meeting-minutes/3-21-24-meeting-minutes.md

 - Merged in the user menu branch
 - Matt, Ryan, and McHale have completed their tests
 - Justin has started testing the great circle formula
+- Jeremy has started testing flight turn around time function
-- Kevin and Jeremy have not reported on their testing
+- Kevin has not reported on his testing
 - Updated Jira to reflect our current status and plan for the final checkpoint

 ## Action Items